Jerry Krause: 1997–98 season

-Rebuilding
+Struggles with rebuilding

 After the 1998 title, deciding that the Bulls were aging and facing an uncertain future, Krause chose to unload the veterans and rebuild.
+On 1997 draft night he explored the possibility of trading Pippen for the rights to a young 18-year-old Tracy McGrady.
+But McGrady said "Jerry Krause had an obsession with me."
+McGrady flew out to Chicago to work out with the Bulls with the possibility of joining the team.
+But the trade didn't happen, Bulls owner Jerry Reinsdorf vetoed the trade and many still believe Michael Jordan had a say in it.
 Krause was correct since neither Rodman nor Longley would play at their previous levels after leaving the Bulls, something Krause already feared due to what medical staff told him about these two players in the 1997-98 season.
 Pippen was also due for a significant raise as well, but also would not continue his previous stardom after leaving the Bulls.
 Krause "believed by pulling the plug on the dynasty instead of allowing it to expire of natural causes, he could avoid the sort of malaise that has endured with the Knicks for two decades", however this meant that Krause would be better remembered as the one who dismantled the Bulls championship teams rather than its architect.

 The draft brought prolific collegiate players such as Elton Brand, Ron Artest, Marcus Fizer, Jamal Crawford, and Jay Williams to the Bulls.
 After the Bulls finished 15–67 during the 2000–2001 season, Krause decided to trade away his best player (Brand) for high schooler Tyson Chandler, who was hyped as "the next Kevin Garnett".
 He also drafted another high schooler, Eddy Curry, who was hyped as a slightly smaller version of Shaquille O'Neal, with the fourth overall pick in the draft.
 Krause believed that Chandler and Curry would develop into elite players and provide the foundation for another dynasty.
 A mid-season trade the following year brought scorer Jalen Rose to the Bulls in exchange for Brad Miller and Artest, clearing playing time for Chandler and Curry.
 After drafting Jay Williams during the offseason, the Bulls had a roster with Rose, Crawford, Curry, Chandler, Williams, and Fizer that fulfilled Krause's dream of a talented young athletic team.
-The Bulls showed some improvement the following year.
+From the end of Jordan's retirement until Krause's final year, the Bulls posted a 96–282 (a .254 winning percentage) record.